mrcg-mpb/pfalciparum_50yrs_adaptation_dynamics/README.md

-## Major features of parasite adaptation revealed by genomes of Plasmodium falciparum population samples archived for over 50 years
+# Major features of parasite adaptation revealed by genomes of Plasmodium falciparum population samples archived for over 50 years

-##

 ## Overview

-##

-## This repository contains the data processing and analysis workflows for a genomic study of \*Plasmodium falciparum\* malaria parasites from archived placental blood samples collected in The Gambia between 1966 and 1971.
+This repository contains the data processing and analysis workflows for a genomic study of \*Plasmodium falciparum\* malaria parasites from archived placental blood samples collected in The Gambia between 1966 and 1971.
 The project investigates the evolutionary history of the parasite prior to widespread antimalarial drug pressure, identifying signatures of selection and temporal genomic changes over a ~50-year period.

-##

 ## **Key Findings:**

-## - No drug resistance alleles were detected in the historic (1966–1971) parasite population.
+- No drug resistance alleles were detected in the historic (1966–1971) parasite population.

-## - Strong signatures of positive selection were identified at multiple loci, particularly in genes encoding surface proteins involved in erythrocyte binding and antibody recognition.
+- Strong signatures of positive selection were identified at multiple loci, particularly in genes encoding surface proteins involved in erythrocyte binding and antibody recognition.

-## - Major allele frequency changes over 50 years were observed at loci including *gdv1* (sexual conversion regulation), *Pfsa1*, and *Pfsa3* (associated with sickle-cell trait infection).
+- Major allele frequency changes over 50 years were observed at loci including *gdv1* (sexual conversion regulation), *Pfsa1*, and *Pfsa3* (associated with sickle-cell trait infection).

-## - Historic infections showed high genomic complexity and were largely genetically unrelated.
+- Historic infections showed high genomic complexity and were largely genetically unrelated.

-##

 ## Project Structure

  ```

-├── data/                           # Processed
-__ genomic data (VCFs, filtered SNPs)
+├── data/ genomic data (VCFs, filtered SNPs)
-metadata
+    └── metadata
-processed
+    └── processed
-raw
+    └── raw
 ├── scripts/                        # Analysis scripts (R, shell)
 ├── results/                        # Output figures, tables, and statistical summaries
-Figures
+    └── Figures
+    └── Tables
 ├── docs/                           # Supplementary documentation and methods details
 └── README.md                       # This file
 ```